-6) As you go: Do not use the crate for more than 3-4 hours at a time, except for bedtime.
-If you need to break up the day while you are at work, try a dog walker or ask a friend or neighbor to come over and give your dog a walk.
-If you need to restrict your dog's access to your home while they are still learning to love the crate, you can restrict their access by using ex-pens or baby gates, or by keeping them in a dog-proofed room while they are unsupervised at home.
+5. As you go:

-7) Get creative with your enrichment!
-For a comprehensive guide to enrichment and food puzzles, see our Dog Enrichment Handout on our website in the "Behavior Resources" section.
+- Do not use the crate for more than 3-4 hours at a time, except for bedtime.
+If you need to break up the day while you are at work, try a dog walker or ask a friend or neighbor to come over and give your dog a walk. - If you need to restrict your dog's access to your home while they are still learning to love the crate, you can restrict their access by using ex-pens or baby gates, or by keeping them in a dog-proofed room while they are unsupervised at home. - 6.
+Get creative with your enrichment!
+For a comprehensive guide to enrichment and food puzzles, see our Constructive Canine Enrichment handout on our website.